 Why?

-The down and/or feathers begin leaking through the exterior/outer pillow shell.
+The down and/or feathers begin leaking through the exterior pillow shell.

 The fact that these pillow shells fail the IDFL’s tests for down and feather proofness AFTER WASHING is proof positive that the fabric used to construct these exterior pillow shells was NOT down and feather proof BEFORE WASHING.

-Truth is, you may not even have to wait for the exterior/outer pillow shell to be washed in order to notice the leakage of down and/or feathers.
+Truth is, you may not even have to wait for the exterior pillow shell to be washed in order to notice the leakage of down and/or feathers.

 Not the typical 36 to 48 minutes you might regard as a “normal” cycle time.

-This step is critical: if your down or down/feather fill is not 100% dry when you remove your pillow from the dryer, the down and down/feather fill will soon develop mold and mildew and develop musty odors.
+This step is critical: if your down or down/feather fill is not 100% dry when you remove your pillow from the dryer, the down and down/feather fill may develop mold, mildew and/or musty odors.

-The notion that you can “prevent mold and mildew and the development of musty odors” by squeezing the excess water out of your pillow before putting the pillow into your home dryer is highly suspect.
+The notion that you can “prevent the development of mold and mildew and musty odors” by squeezing the excess water out of your pillow before putting the pillow into your home dryer is another internet hack that's highly suspect.

 Getting down and feathers wet isn’t the issue.
 After all, geese and ducks have been romping in lakes, ponds and in the rain for ages.